MrComexs/Music-Players/README.md

 | wavpack  |  ✘  |   ✘   |    ✘     |
 |   wave   |  ✔  |   ✘   |    ✘     |
 #### Pros
-Basic codec support
+- Basic codec support
-Very simple theme
+- Very simple theme
-list and grids support (limited)
+- list and grids support (limited)
-Album Artist filter
+- Album Artist filter
-synced lyrics support
+- synced lyrics support
-metadata viewer
+- metadata viewer
 #### Cons
+- bad blacklist (listed each sub folder)
+- no custom library folder
+- no black theme
-bad blacklist (listed each sub folder) no custom library folder no #000000 background no rotating artwork support no metadata editor makes a `gramophone_favourite.m3u` in music folder. can't set to another location The `Filesystem` and `Folders` tabs aren't alphabetize there isn't a sort menu in `Filesystem` and `Folders`
+- no rotating artwork support
+- no metadata editor
+- makes a `gramophone_favourite.m3u` in music folder. can't set to another location
+- The `Filesystem` and `Folders` tabs aren't alphabetize
+- there isn't a sort menu in `Filesystem` and `Folders`

 ## Namida
 I'm personally not a fan of the animations and the theme